Hec120/aviator-predictor-app-2024/README.md

 # Aviator Prediction App

+Before You begin you need to fork this repo as your fork link will be needed in order to operate.

 ## Overview
 The **Aviator Prediction App** is a powerful tool designed to enhance your gaming experience by providing real-time predictions for the Aviator game.
 Available for Windows, iOS, and Android, this app uses advanced algorithms to predict outcomes, helping you make more informed decisions during gameplay.